Enchiladas de Pollo en Salsa Verde

 In very hot oil, fry the tortillas individually for about 10 seconds per side.
 You don’t want them to get crispy because if they are crispy you won’t be able to roll them.

-After frying the tortillas, place them on a plate lined with papers towels to absorb the excess oil.
+After frying the tortillas, place them on a plate lined with paper towels to absorb the excess oil.

 4. Rolling Enchiladas – The Easy Way